NDTV shares jumped 5 % to hit highest trading limit after takeover news

 The stock climbed 5 per cent to ₹384.50 -- its upper circuit limit as well as 52-week high -- on the BSE after begining the trade on a positive note.

-Shares of NDTV jumped 5 per cent to hit their highest trading permissible limit for the day on Wednesday after Adani group launched a bid to take over the media company.
+Shares of NDTV jumped 5 per cent to a 14 year high to hit their highest trading permissible limit for the day on Wednesday after Adani group launched a bid to take over the media company.

+The stock of NDTV which has a market valuation of about $300 million, climbed 5 per cent to ₹384.50 -- its upper circuit limit as well as 52-week high -- on the BSE after begining the trade on a positive note.

 At the NSE, it jumped 4.99 per cent to ₹388.20 -- its upper circuit limit as also the one-year peak.
 The 30-share BSE Sensex was trading 70.29 points lower at 58,961.01 points.